-The current year financial sustainability statement is a special purpose statement prepared in accordance with the requirements of the Local Government Regulation 2012 and the Financial Management (Sustainability) Guideline 2013.
-The amounts used to calculate the three reported measures are prepared on an accrual basis and are drawn from the Council's audited general purpose financial statements for the year ended 30 June 2017.
+Government Regulation 2012 and the Financial Management (Sustainability) Guideline 2013.
+The amounts used to calculate the three reported measures are prepared on an accrual basis and are drawn from the Council's audited general purpose financial statements for the year ended 30 June reculation) In accordance with Section 212(5) of the Regulation we certify that this current-year financial sustainability statement has been accurately calculated.
+This current-year financial sustainability statement has been prepared pursuant to Section 178 of the Local Government Regulation 2012 (the

-Certificate of Accuracy For the year ended 30 June 2017
+Certificate of Accuracy For the year ended 30 June 2018